- Langside Campus

 - conditional place – your place is secured pending you meeting the entry requirements.
 You will be required to accept this offer to secure your conditional place

-- waiting list - you have met all the entry requirements, however, the course is full.
+- reserve list - you have met all the entry requirements, however, the course is full.
 If places become available you will be contacted usually around the course start date

 - unsuccessful - you have not met the entry requirements for this course and are advised to contact the Student Advice Centre to discuss alternative options.